ansys/pyensight/doc/source/calc_functions.rst

 Produces a per-element scalar variable that is the server number containing the element.
-This function is useful for decomposed models using Server of Servers (SOS) so that the distribution can be visualized.
+This function is useful for decomposed models using Server of Servers (SOS) mode so that the distribution can be visualized.

 .. _ShockPlot3d: